 Scandinavian design is renowned for its distinctively stylish yet cozy simplicity.
-It’s perfect balance of functionality and minimalism which are combined to create warm, practical homes with understated elegance, have been increasingly popular here in Singapore.
-If you too want to design and decorate your home with a Scandinavian theme styled interior, here’s a quick 5 step guide to creating the aesthetically pleasing and practical European Design in your home.
+Its perfect balance of functionality and minimalism are combined to create warm, practical homes with understated elegance.
+Looking around new homes and renovations, the Scandinavian aesthetic is becoming increasingly popular here in Singapore.
+If you’re thinking of incorporating a Scandinavian theme in your home, here’s a quick 5 step guide to creating the Northern European design in your home.

 1. Lighten & Brighten

 (Acacia Fabrics, available at The Curtain Boutique)

 Scandinavians are inspired by light, having little of it in winter, and homes tend to let in natural light and warmth in every part of the home.

 While the Scandinavian bare windows are a little impractical for the scorching weather in Singapore, try keep your windows simple instead!
 Opt for simple sheer curtains or plain, light-coloured blinds that blends in with the minimal theme while helping to diffuse harsh light and heat.
 A common myth about Scandinavian style is that it’s all about white, but the real defining feature is light bouncing through the space to make the room look spacious and bright.
 This effect can be achieved with any light colour!
 Paint your walls in a lighter shade of your favourite colour to brighten your home and add a personalised touch.
 Furniture or flooring with glossy and reflective surfaces also help!